Stripe payment platform

 If you already have a Stripe-connected source, you can access the revenue analytics settings page and turn on the Stripe toggle to connect to your Stripe data.

-The Stripe connector can link charges, customers, invoices, prices, products, subscriptions, and balance transactions to PostHog.
+The Stripe connector syncs your Stripe data into PostHog, including charges, customers, invoices, products, subscriptions, and more.

 If you aren't concerned with giving us more permissions than necessary, you can also simply click Read on the Core, Billing, and Connect headers to give us the necessary permissions.